 That makes it a good time to look at the benefits of virtual learning, especially in a professional setting.
 Many workers and their employers are discovering the value of remote learning out of necessity – and finding many advantages that you can easily apply to your own professional situation.

 More benefits of virtual learning: you choose when and where

-If you (or your team) needs to acquire knowledge – whether it is continuing professional education for CPAs, compliance education for lawyers or any other learning experience in any profession – you control your access to the event with your own schedule (and not the other way around).
+If you (or your team) needs to acquire knowledge – whether it is continuing professional education (or CPE for CPAs), compliance education for lawyers or any other learning experience in any profession – you control your access to the event with your own schedule (and not the other way around).

 The convenience of online education means it fits your life and your schedule.
 Some weeks are busier than others with work projects, so you can adjust the learning schedule so you can focus on and prioritize your tasks at hand.

 While some online classes meet at a set time (this is known as an asynchronous class), the flexibility allows you to mesh the course with your personal schedule.
 Additionally, you can learn at your own pace.
 Usually, you can go back and review an item more than once, giving you the chance to fully grasp a concept before moving on to something new.